 However, these results are not consistent across studies.

-Another group of researchers studied the effects of caffeinated coffee on 800-meter time trial performances of 12 runners who fasted overnight.
+Another group of researchers studied the effects of caffeinated coffee on the 800-meter time trial performances of 12 runners who fasted overnight.
 The researchers asked some participants to drink 5.5 mg of coffee per kg of body weight and others to drink an equivalent amount of decaffeinated coffee.
 All participants then completed an 800-meter race, which is roughly equivalent to half a mile.

 The researchers found that caffeinated coffee did not improve the participants’ race performance compared with decaffeinated coffee.

 It is important to note that in both of these studies, researchers instructed the participants to fast beforehand.
 It’s unclear if caffeine has the same effect on running performance when consumed in unfasted states.
-Additionally, the participants in the study were habitual coffee drinkers, and more research is needed to determine how coffee consumption might affect the running performance of nonhabitual coffee drinkers.
+Additionally, the participants in the study were habitual coffee drinkers, and more research is necessary to determine how coffee consumption might affect the running performance of nonhabitual coffee drinkers.

 Nutrition